-An interview with the researcher Sara Hejazi: born in Iran and educated in Italy, she is an anthropologist with a focus on religions, gender perspectives and identity construction through body practices and symbolsMay 7, 2018
+An interview with researcher Sara Hejazi: Sara was born in Iran and studied in Italy.
+She is an anthropologist with a focus on religions, gender perspectives and identity construction through body practices and symbolsMay 7, 2018

 In recent years, in particular after the Twin Towers attacks on September 11, 2001, growing attention has been paid to Islam, until then generically associated with sandy dunes and pointed minarets and then increasingly recognized within the Western world as unsuspecting and exotic next door tenantMarch 26, 2018